José Mourinho: 2008–09: First Serie A title

-2009–10 season
+2009–10: Final season in Italy and historic treble

 On 28 July 2009, Mourinho was reported to have shown interest in taking over at Manchester United when Alex Ferguson retired.
 He was quoted as saying, "I would consider going to Manchester United but United have to consider if they want me to succeed Sir Alex Ferguson.
 If they do, then of course."

 Adriano left Inter in April 2009, and the exit of the Brazilian striker was followed by the Argentine duo Julio Cruz and Hernán Crespo.
 Legendary Portuguese attacking midfielder and veteran Luís Figo retired.
 Figo was on the verge of leaving Inter under Mancini due to a lack of playing time, but in his final season Mourinho used him frequently.
 Mourinho signed Argentine striker Diego Milito, who fell just one goal short of winning the top scorer award with Genoa, as well as Thiago Motta and Wesley Sneijder, to bolster the midfield.
 Perhaps his most notable signing of the summer of his second season was a swap deal of Zlatan Ibrahimović in exchange for Barcelona's Cameroonian striker Samuel Eto'o and a reported £35 million.
 This transfer was the second most expensive in the history of the transfer market, after Cristiano Ronaldo moved from Manchester United to Real Madrid earlier in the summer.
 Eto'o got off to a promising start with Inter by scoring two goals in the first two matches of the season.

-Ricardo Quaresma's signing from Mourinho's old club Porto was viewed as a missing link in the Inter squad, but his play disappointed the club and led him to be loaned out to Chelsea midway through the season, ironically Mourinho's other former club.
+Ricardo Quaresma's signing from Mourinho's old club Porto was viewed as providing a previously missing link in the Inter squad, but his play disappointed the club and led him to be loaned out to Chelsea midway through the season, ironically Mourinho's other former club.
 Mancini also failed to dominate in the midfield and addressing these shortcomings in the transfer market became a priority for Inter.
 Inter's lack of a creative playmaker, or trequartista, had been blamed for the Champions League failure.
 In an attempt to deal with this issue, Inter signed Dutch midfielder Wesley Sneijder from Real Madrid.